SumoLogic/sumologic-documentation/docs/cloud-soar/overview.md

 ### Incident labels

-The **Incident label** page allows you to define labels for the different types of incidents that will be investigated.
-You can also create these labels when you create [automation rules](/docs/cloud-soar/automation/#automation-rules) and [incident templates](/docs/cloud-soar/automation/#incident-templates).
+The **Incident label** page allows you to define labels for different types of [incidents](/docs/cloud-soar/incidents-triage/#incidents).
+When incidents are created by the system, incident labels are automatically applied to the incidents.
+You specify the incident label to be used for each incident type when you create [incident templates](/docs/cloud-soar/automation/#incident-templates) and [automation rules](/docs/cloud-soar/automation/#automation-rules).

 To create an incident label: